 Clinical Supervision – Clinical Supervisor

-The Psychotherapy and Counselling Federation of Australia (PACFA) makes the recommendation that if you are looking for clinical supervision or for a clinical supervisor, the following questions apply:
+If you are looking for clinical supervision or for a clinical supervisor, The Psychotherapy and Counselling Federation of Australia (PACFA) recommends that the following questions apply:

 * Is your supervisor acceptable to the professional Member Association that you belong to or wish to join?

 * Is your supervisor on the PACFA Supervision Register or another register of reputable standing in the state in which you practice?

 * Does your supervisor have an appropriate qualification to supervise in addition to more than 5 years experience in counselling and/or psychotherapy?